IMPORTANT NOTICE FOR RACE ORGANISERS

 However, to maintain this stance, we need the cooperation of you, the Race Organiser.
 Although safety incidents are rare, the consequences are potentially serious.
 To ensure the continued good reputation of the sport, and also that you continue to enjoy the protection offered by the WFRA insurance policy, please:-

-1. Read the Race Organisers' Handbook, and its appendix setting out an illustrative risk assessment in pdf and excel forms here (pdf version) and here (excel version), or direct from the Safety Officer (Gaz Jaggard).
+1. Read the Race Organisers' Handbook, and its appendices setting out an illustrative Race Description/ Assessment Matrix and Risk Assessment in pdf and excel forms Risk Assessment (pdf version) and Risk Assessment (excel version), or direct from the Safety Officer (Gaz Jaggard).

 2. Plan and display the safety requirements of your race, in advance, and according to conditions on the day.